 Historically, casino operators have long been resistant to banning smoking indoors, wary of alienating a segment of gamblers who prefer to light up while playing slots, blackjack, or other games.
 But the blessed trinity of casino gambling, smoking, and drinking might be losing tobacco for good.

 The history of gaming includes smoking a cigarette or cigar accompanied by an alcoholic drink.
-When non-smoking areas grew on casino floors, the nonsmoking areas underperformed rather dramatically.
+When non-smoking areas grew on casino floors, the nonsmoking rooms underperformed rather dramatically.

 But over the years, we have to understand the harm of secondhand smoke.
 Restrictions popped up for the casino staff’s health and safety, such as not smoking at the tables, cashier, and rewards desk.
 Clean Indoor Air Acts, made at the state level, took care of restaurants, workplaces, and some public places.